tomoleary/tomoleary.github.io/_pages/research.md

 This project culminated in the analysis of a very difficult coupled rubber and steel two-material model (see figure; center and right).
 Here, due to the incompressibility of the rubber, standard displacement-only methods will often break down or ''lock.''
 Additionally, the steel in the model was very thin and so, likewise, some alternative formulations will often break down there.
-Our solution was to develop a special method coupling two different formulations together at the material interface, thus greatly improving the accuracy possible solely with either individual formulation.
+Our solution was to develop a special method coupling two different formulations together at the material interface; hence, greatly improving the accuracy possible solely with either individual formulation.

 ##### Fuentes, F., Keith, B., Demkowicz, L., and Le Tallec, P. (2017).
 Coupled variational formulations of linear elasticity and the DPG methodology. _J.
 Comput.
 Phys._, 348:715-731. [[preprint](https://arxiv.org/abs/1609.08180)] [[doi](https://doi.org/10.1016/j.jcp.2017.07.051)]
 ##### Keith, B., Fuentes, F., and Demkowicz, L. (2016).
 The DPG methodology applied to different variational formulations of linear elasticity. _Comput.
 Methods Appl.
 Mech.
 Engrg._, 309:579-609. [[preprint](https://arxiv.org/abs/1601.07937)] [[doi](https://doi.org/10.1016/j.cma.2016.05.034)]